Looking to expand or refit?

 When running any convenience store or grocers it is always important to ensure that you have the right cover in place to protect you in the event of the unexpected.
-But when you make changes to your business such as investing in new fixtures and hardware, it’s a good idea to review your insurance needs to make sure you are protected.
+But when you make changes to your business such as investing in new fixtures and hardware, it’s a good idea to make sure you are protected.
 So what should you bear in mind?

 If you have invested in new display shelving or cabinets, you may want to check that your fixtures and fittings cover limits are sufficient and increase them if not.
 Installed new electrical equipment?
-Consider asking your insurer if there is any additional cover you may need.
+Is there any additional cover you need?

 Increased your shelving capacity?

 If you plan to hold more stock than before as a result, you may need to increase your stock cover limits to match the new value of the items you hold.
 Beware, too, of overstocking your new fittings.
 One type of claim that is sometimes reported is where shelving in a shop has collapsed, often as a result of heavy items such as bottles and cans being stored on them.
 A collapse of this type can cause a lot of material damage as well as injury to both staff and customers.
 This can result in Public or employers’ liability claims against you and unless you have accidental damage protection, the material damage is generally not covered.
 Some providers, such as The Retail Mutual, include accidental damage protection as standard.

 Have you changed your store layout?